 5. English Usage: This section is fairly easy.
 To crack this section, your grammar skills should be up to the mark.
 Make sure that you are well familiar with the rules and shortcuts in solving grammar questions.
 Scoring good in grammar will increase your scores tremendously.

 Reading Comprehension questions are manageable and aren’t time-consuming.
 The passages are usually short and not lengthy.

-Be thorough on your vocabulary.
-English questions are pretty easy, but can have extremely close options.
+Be thorough about your vocabulary.
+English questions are pretty easy but can have extremely close options.
 Therefore, a good vocabulary is essential.

 Solve 4-5 questions on correct/incorrect sentences, phrases, word usage, every day.

 6. General Awareness: This is one section where the syllabus is non-defined and non-ending.
 To ace this section, read extensively on Current Affairs (especially Business & Economics related events and happenings).